List of Mad Men characters: Faye Miller

 Dr. Faye Miller (Cara Buono) is a psychologist and consultant who provides market research for Sterling Cooper Draper Pryce.
 She meets Don the day of the 1964 office Christmas party in the Season 4 episode "Christmas Comes But Once a Year", and seems to immediately have multiple insights into Don's true character.
 She is a tough and independent "modern woman" whom Peggy admires.
 Although she wears a wedding ring, she admits to Don this is merely a ruse to ward off unwanted advances.
 She later shares that her father, "a handsome, two-bit gangster like [Don]", owns a candy store and has friends and "obligations" connected to the mob.
 Don, after initially denigrating her approach to advertising and overhearing her lambaste an estranged lover on the phone, during which she reveals she does not cook and does not want to clean up after him, takes an interest in her.
 Eventually, the two embark on a secret romantic relationship, during which time Don expresses admiration for her work.
-When Sally stows away on a train and a stranger brings her to Don's office, Faye reveals her discomfort with children and, although Sally liked her, her fear that she'd failed some test as a result.
+When Sally stows away on a train and a stranger brings her to Don's office, Faye reveals her discomfort with children and, although Sally liked her, her fear that she had failed some test as a result.
 Don later confides to Faye about his past as Dick Whitman and his fears the security clearance investigation Pete's defense industry client has ordered will expose him and lead to his arrest, to which Faye advises him to face the problem and come clean.
 Faye severs ties with SCDP after Don submits a full-page ad to The New York Times saying SCDP will no longer work with tobacco companies, as her firm continues to do so.
 He also convinces her to put her ethics aside and breach the "Chinese wall" to use her connections to try to get his struggling firm meetings with clients; her partner secures a meeting with a tobacco company, which falls through, and she secures a meeting with Heinz Beans, for whose advertising campaign Megan Calvet Draper and Peggy Olson ultimately win a Clio Award.
-While in a relationship with Faye, he begins a relationship with Megan, then impulsively becomes engaged to her, leading to him breaking off his relationship with Faye, who is older, more worldly, and more accomplished professionally but lacks Megan's rapport with Don's children and whose insights into Don's character Don finds unsettling.
-Faye is extremely upset by the news and tells Don he "only like[s] the beginnings of things".
+While in a relationship with Faye, he begins a relationship with Megan, then impulsively becomes engaged to her, leading to him breaking off his relationship with Faye.
+She is extremely upset by the news and tells Don he "only like[s] the beginnings of things".